zhutao100/qwen-code/docs/features/welcome-back.md

 ### Project Summary Generation

-The Welcome Back feature works seamlessly with the `/chat summary` command:
+The Welcome Back feature works seamlessly with the `/summary` command:

-1. **Generate Summary:** Use `/chat summary` to create a project summary
+1. **Generate Summary:** Use `/summary` to create a project summary
 2. **Automatic Detection:** Next time you start Qwen Code in this project, Welcome Back will detect the summary
 3. **Resume Work:** Choose to continue and the summary will be loaded as context